 While teaching and pursuing advanced training in Austin, Skye developed her teaching style, rooted in classical alignment, breath and body awareness, presence of mind, and self love.
 She weaves in aspects of Ayurveda, the energetic body, philosophy, and homegrown parenting wisdom to create spirited, grounding classes that allow students to discover their own body’s abilities and thresholds, making traditional yoga principles applicable to modern life.

 After becoming a mom in 2010, Skye began teaching Prenatal and Postnatal yoga, eager to bring a sense of grounding and connection to other expectant and new mothers.

+Skye brought her family back to Maine last year, and she is excited to be part of the eclectic and supportive yoga community in Portland.
 When she is not teaching, Skye can be found taking classes at Lila, exploring the beaches and islands of Casco Bay with her son, or at a local coffee shop editing on her laptop and drinking chai.

 Gentle and encouraging in speech, David offers classes and workshops that are authentic, safe, fun, challenging and thoughtfully sequenced.
 With his unique blend of focus on the breath, the body and the spirit, David’s heartfelt teaching provides every student the chance to bring the inner and outer bodies into alignment.